indigo-dc/oidc-agent/gitbook/user.md

 oidc-gen when beeing prompted.
 Optionally you can additionally set --flow=refresh when calling oidc-gen, but it is not required.
 Note: Refresh token are bound to a specific client id.
-The provided refresh token has to be issued for the provided client secret.
+The provided refresh token has to be issued for the provided client id.

 #### Password Flow
+The password flow is not supported by most providers.
+One provider that supports the password flow is INDIGO IAM.
-The password flow is only supported by INDIGO IAM.
-It can be done using only the command line.
+The password flow can be done using only the command line.
 The credentials for the OpenID Provider have to be provided to oidc-gen. The credentials are only used to obtain the refresh token and are not stored.
 However, there are alternatives flows that do not reveal your credentials to